-II.
-Telehealth
+a.
+Medicare Telehealth Services

-Too often, telehealth services - defined as two-way live voice and/or video in Medicare - are not a meaningful option for Medicare caregivers and beneficiaries in the continuum of care.
+The ability for rural Americans to engage with their caregivers via telehealth is central to a healthcare strategy that serves all Americans with the highest-quality, most cost-effective care.
+But unfortunately, telehealth services-defined as two-way live voice and/or video in Medicare-are too often not a meaningful option for Medicare caregivers and beneficiaries in the continuum of care.
 The barriers to using live voice or video as a means for patients and doctors to communicate are due to Section 1834(m) of the Social Security Act, which limits Medicare coverage for such telehealth services to highly specific "originating sites" and to areas with a healthcare professional shortage.
 In other words, telehealth is really only available where patients aren't.
-It's no wonder, then, that of the approximately \$1 trillion the federal government spends on Medicare every year, a minuscule \$29 million or so goes toward telehealth.
-We encourage policymakers to find ways to remove 1834(m)'s backward-facing restrictions that prohibit Medicare caregivers from utilizing telehealth services to improve beneficiary outcomes.